Each match is controlled by a referee who has full authority to enforce the Laws of the Game in connection with the match.

 penalty/no penalty

-mistaken identity when the referee cautions or sends off the wrong player of the offending team
+red card (direct second caution)not including a clearly incorrect mistaken identity when the referee cautions or sends off the wrong player

 The assistance from the video assistant referee (VAR) will relate to using replay(s) of the incident.
 The referee will make the final decision which may be based solely on the information from the VAR and/or the referee reviewing the replay footage directly (‘on-field review’).